Arrest video referred to IPCA amid claims of police brutality

 A spokesperson said a suspected stolen vehicle failed to stop for police about 4.30pm Monday on Alfriston Rd.

-The vehicle was spiked a short time later on Murphys Rd and it continued at low speed through the area until patrol vehicles in front and behind the vehicle brought it to a stop.
+The vehicle was spiked a short time later on Murphys Rd and it continued at low speed until patrol vehicles in front and behind the vehicle brought it to a stop.